 Archaeological researches and historians alike have long held the belief that ancient South American civilizations may have sailed across the Pacific to settle in Polynesia and beyond.
-The continent’s Pre-Colombian indigenous inhabitants were known for their nautical prowess and expert boat crafting skills despite having limited technology and relying on basic building materials such as balsa wood, rope, and totora reeds.
+The continent’s pre-Columbian inhabitants were known for their expert boat crafting skills and nautical prowess despite having limited technology and relying on basic building materials such as balsa wood, rope, and totora reeds.
 Such theories of early human migration are key to understanding how human life may have spread across the globe.

 While it is known that ancient South American civilizations were adapt seafarers, nobody really knows how far their ships might have sailed.
 Norwegian adventurer, Thor Heyerdahl, was the first to prove that they could have made it as far as Polynesia when he successfully completed a treacherous 8000 km journey from Lima to the Tomuato Islands in a raft made from balsa wood and other native materials – not unlike those thought to have been used thousands of years ago.
 This monumental achievement gave credibility to early migration theory.